A 101 guide to one of the most versatile and powerful BJJ submissions.

 Another memorable use of the triangle was by Anderson Silva in his fight against Chael Sonnen.
 Silva was losing the fight by a long margin, but he managed to lock a front triangle at the end and win the fight.

 The triangle was probably introduced to Brazilian jiu-jitsu by Rolls Gracie.
-According to a popular belief maintained by Romero Cavalcanti, Rolls may have introduced the technique after finding it in a judo book.
-Márcio “Macarrão” Stambowsky, who Rickson Gracie named as one of the earliest Brazilian competitors to popularize the technique, has also credited Rolls.
+According to Romero Cavalcanti, Rolls may have introduced the technique after reading a judo book.
+Márcio “Macarrão” Stambowsky, a pioneer of the triangle in BJJ and Rolls Gracie black belt has also credited Rolls.

 Here are some jiu jitsu athletes famous for their use of the triangle choke: